-Signal Name Pin No. Туре State During Reset Signal Description ЕХТВООТ 112 Schmitt Input Input External Boot - This input is tied to V{DD} to force the device to boot from off-chip memory (assuming that the on-chip Flash memory is not in a secure state).
+Signal Name Pin No. Туре State During Reset Signal Description RESET 98 Schmitt Input Input Reset - This input is a direct hardware reset on the processor.
+When RESET is asserted low, the device is initialized and placed in the reset state.
+A Schmitt trigger input is used for noise immunity.
+When the RESET pin is deasserted, the initial chip operating mode is latched from the EXTBOOT pin.
+The internal reset signal will be deasserted synchronous with the internal clocks after a fixed number of internal clocks.
+To ensure complete hardware reset, RESET and TRST should be asserted together.
+The only exception occurs in a debugging environment when a hardware device reset is required and the JTAG/EOnCE module must not be reset.
+In this case, assert RESET but do not assert TRST.
+Note: The internal Power-On Reset will assert on initial power-up.
+To deactivate the internal pull-up resistor, set the RESET bit in the SIM_PUDR register.
+See Part 6.5.6 for details.
+RSTO 97 Output Output Reset Output - This output reflects the internal reset state of the chip.
+EXTBOOT 124 Schmitt Input Input External Boot - This input is tied to V{DD} to force the device to boot from off-chip memory (assuming that the on-chip Flash memory is not in a secure state).
 Otherwise, it is tied to ground.
-For details, see Table 4-4 .
-Note: When this pin is tied low, the customer boot software should disable the internal pull-up resistor by setting the XBOOT bit of the SIM_PUDR; see Part 6.5.6 .
-EMI_MODE 143 Schmitt Input Input External Memory Mode - The EMI_MODE input is internally tied low (to V{SS}).
-This device will boot from internal flash memory under normal operation.
+For details, see Table 4-4.
+Note: When this pin is tied low, the customer boot software should disable the internal pull-up resistor by setting the XBOOT bit of the SIM_PUDR; see Part 6.5.6.
+EMI_MODE 159 Schmitt Input Input External Memory Mode - This input is tied to V{DD} in order to enable an extra four address lines, for a total of 20 address lines out of reset.
 This function is also affected by EXTBOOT and the Flash security mode.
 For details, see Table 4-4.
 If a 20-bit address bus is not desired, then this pin is tied to ground.
-Note: When this pin is tied low, the customer boot software should disable the internal pull-up resistor by setting the EMI_MODE bit of the SIM_PUDR; see Part 6.5.6 .
+Note: When this pin is tied low, the customer boot software should disable the internal pull-up resistor by setting the EMI_MODE bit of the SIM_PUDR; see Part 6.5.6.